Shopify vs. WordPress

 Shopify does much more for you out of the box, so you don’t need to spend time setting up and managing too many aspects of your store.
 Even when you need to handle things of this kind, the technical skill required is on an elementary level.
 Most of the operations you do are intuitive and simple.

 Also, Shopify is a highly integrated platform.
-This means you won’t have to spend time solving compatibility issues and conundrums of “why doesn’t this plugin work after I updated the other plugin?”.
-This is a massive perk that makes Shopify customers have a smooth experience of a consistent, reliable, simple, and easy-to-use eCommerce platform.
+This means you won’t have to spend time solving compatibility issues and conundrums of “Why doesn’t this plugin work after I updated the other plugin?”
+This is a massive perk that makes Shopify customers have a smooth experience of a consistent, reliable, simple, and easy-to-use e-commerce platform.

 WooCommerce